 Physical Technology & Science: Physical devices provide the means to connect the physical to the virtual world and provide the substrate for computation.
 Leveraging advances in basic materials and fabrication techniques, we create electronic, magnetic, electromechanical, optical, and biochemical devices that can sense or actuate in the physical world, and transform, store, or communicate information in the virtual world.

-Hardware & Software Systems: The systems area includes analog and digital circuits, design techniques, networking, hardware and software architectures, and large‐scale software systems.
+Hardware/Software Systems: The systems area includes analog and digital circuits, design techniques, networking, hardware and software architectures, and large‐scale software systems.
 Using devices created by physical technology research, we develop methods and prototypes for sensing, computation, and communication systems that achieve exponentially improved efficiency.

 Information Systems & Science: Research on information addresses fundamental limits of information systems and methods to achieve these limits.
 We develop mathematical models, algorithms, and analysis tools for reliable communication, information processing, storage, and decision‐making, and for extracting knowledge from large data sets gathered in the physical and virtual worlds.

-These three areas form a self‐reinforcing cycle in which new physical technologies enable new systems and novel models and algorithms running on high‐performance platforms provide fresh insights into creating new devices and systems.
+These three core research areas form a self‐reinforcing cycle in which new physical technologies enable new systems and novel models and algorithms running on high‐performance platforms provide fresh insights into creating new devices and systems.
 Our department’s mission, however, extends beyond disciplinary boundaries.
 The department has evolved into a major conduit for interdisciplinary research at Stanford.
 We build upon developments in the basic sciences and apply EE techniques to address challenges in other engineering and science disciplines through joint projects with many other departments and schools across Stanford.

 There are many advantages to joining Stanford EE as a student.
 We offer a broad and innovative set of research programs, supported by state-of-the-art research equipment and a large set of diverse classes.
 Coming here allows you to interact and build friendships with an impressive set of students, faculty, and staff from around the world.
 Even better, you can do all that and also enjoy the amazing Bay Area weather while taking a morning hike in the hills or surfing on some afternoons.